RavelCraft/RavelCraft/README.md

 Requirements:
 * WaterdogPE proxy
 * Velocity proxy
-* Fabric backends (Install GeyserMC & CrossSwitch)
+* Fabric backends (Install GeyserMC, CrossSwitch & Hydraulic)

 Installation steps:
 1. Install all the software and run it once, then stop it.